This

 The TN9 IR thermometer could be combined with a small PIC microcontroller and packaged in a weatherproof way and could send the sky temperature back to your PC using RS-232.
 A plot of sky temp vs. time would give a good picture of the cloud cover.

-to 1, meaning that at 1 foot from the sensor a 1 foot diameter circle
+call 1 to 1, meaning that at 1 foot from the sensor a 1 foot

-is being sensed.
-This is much too wide to see clouds
+diameter circle is being sensed.
+This is much too wide to

-moving.
-By aiming the sensor down onto a parabolic mirror that
+see clouds moving.
+By aiming the sensor down onto a

 Edmund Optics does